 Mr. Wally Pants is on such an awesome path to domestic bliss!
 His real name is Wally, but his foster mom can’t resist adding to his sweet personality.
 We think he came from being an outside dog that was familiar with inside life, but he has now acclimated nicely to full-time domestication and is learning that human affection is a really nice thing.

 The vet thinks he is about 3-4 years old, a svelte 65lbs, and mature enough not to...more

 He may not be faster than a speeding bullet or able to leap tall buildings in a single bound, yet, but we think little Clark Kent has a bright future ahead of him.
 Would you like to be his sidekick?
-This little man was born on March 15, and was turned into the shelter before he was even 3 weeks old.
-Refusing to be slowed down, Clark decided to thrive in foster care so he could grow up to make the world a better place in a family of his own....more
+This little man was born on March 15, and was turned into the shelter before he was even 3 weeks old (now 16 weeks old).
+Refusing to be slowed down, Clark decided to thrive in foster care so he could grow up to make the world a better place in a...more